abhi1992/EliteComixReader/README.md

 Windows users can use the StartEliteComixReader.bat file to execute the jar file directly.
 It is in the EliteComixReader/dist folder.

-You can create your own batch file
+If you want to create your own batch file :
-Go to EliteComixReader/dist and create start.bat
-In the file write : start javaw -jar EliteComixReader.jar
+Go to EliteComixReader/dist folder where you will find the EliteComixReader.jar file. create a new document start.bat and include the following line to it: start javaw -jar EliteComixReader.jar

-Now double click the start.bat file to run.
+create a shortcut to the Start.bat file by rightClicking the Start.bat file then choose create shortcut. now copy the shortcut to your desktop.

 If it dosen't run :
 go to commnd prompt and use the follwing command :